theimpossibleastronaut/rmw/README.md

    CONFIGURATION
        WASTE=/mnt/flash/.Trash-$UID, removable
-	      When using the removable attribute, you must also manually create the di‐ rectory
+              When using the removable attribute, you must also manually create the directory

        expire_age = 45
               rmw will permanently delete files that have been in the waste (or trash) for more than 45 days.

 AUTHORS
        Project Manager: Andy Alt